RayTiasha/Atliq-Sales-Analysis/README.md

 1. Achieved zero data loss during transformation.
 2. Enhanced reliability and scalability for large‑scale reporting.
 3. Established a single source of truth for consistent insights across the organization.
-4. Shifted reporting from manual spreadsheets to a scalable analytical model.
+4. Shifted reporting from distributed spreadsheets to a scalable analytical model.

 ## Key Insights & Findings
 The model revealed five critical pillars for AtliQ’s 2022 strategy: